 Version 2.
 The earliest record of Meuler in the Nuremburg archives is 1609, when Friedrich Held tried to close his wire production down, 20 or so years after the supposed invention of his special wire.
 Heinrich Schultz’s letter in 1621 on Meuler’s behalf is the only evidence of the special quality of Meuler’s wire and it does not say, as version 1 requires, that the wire was stronger and able to withstand higher pitches, only that it was not plated (and therefore did not contravene a Nuremburg wire-making monopoly) and was, in Schultz’s view, better than other wire.
 The earliest proposed date of Meuler’s wire is therefore without evidence, and the bandora and orpharion continued to be played well after their proposed extinction following the end of Meuler’s wire in 1621.
 As we have seen, the orpharion was painted by Leonard Bramer in c.
 1630–40, described by Athanasius Kircher in 1650, and painted by Cornelis Norbertus Gijsbrecht in 1672; in 1656 Sir Philip Leycester described the bandora and orpharion as “now of most use in England”; and as late as 1695 Roger North described the “pandora” giving a sound of “fullness as well as elegance … and [it] thereby attracts an attention.”
 What enabled the additional higher and lower range of the bandora and orpharion was not special wire, but a special arrangement of the bridge, frets and nut; and the reason for these instruments’ demise was the same as any other: changing fashions.

 The orpharion had a reason of its own to fall out of use, being tuned the same as the renaissance lute.
 From 1610, changes were afoot in France to enlarge the size of the lute and thus lower its pitch, an idea that was to spread.
 By the 1620s, French, Swiss, Polish and English lutenists were experimenting with different ways of tuning the instrument.
 By 1650, the new D minor tuning and its close variants, which first appeared in 1638, had become the norm for French lute players, by now the international leaders of lute style.
 The top 6 courses were tuned f’–d’–a–f–d–A, the 4 basses of the 10 course lute then followed down the scale: G-F-E-D, with more diatonic basses later added.
 When this D minor tuning made playing some pieces awkward, tuning modifications were made to suit.
 This new way of tuning the instrument required changes in the positioning of frets to avoid playing out of tune using an unequally tempered scale.
 On a lute, this is as easy as moving tied frets this way or that.
 The fixed frets of an orpharion make this impossible and so, as the renaissance lute morphed into the baroque lute, the orpharion would potentially have been left behind.
-This may have happened to a large extent, but not completely.
 When a luthier makes a new instrument s/he can place fixed frets according to the tuning required, or an existing orpharion can be modified by refretting, but in either case it would still lack the extra diapasons of the lute in the new style without major modifications, such as a wider neck and/or a second pegbox.

 Between 1685 and 1701, James Talbot, Professor of Hebrew at Cambridge University, produced a 241 page manuscript describing musical instruments (Christ Church Library Music MS 1187), which he probably intended to publish.
 While Talbot includes a small amount of information on the family of wire-strung instruments compared to the volume given to lutes, bowed strings, and wind instruments, he does include a description of the “Bandore”, “a Bass to the Cittern carrying 7 ranks [courses] whereof 4 Bass & 8ves [4 bass courses strung in octaves] 3 Unison [3 courses strung in unisons] = 14 str[ings]”, with its “Bridge & Fretts oblique”.
 The date of Talbot’s writing demonstrates the bandora’s continued existence at the end of the 17th century, affirming Roger North’s enthusiasm for the “pandora” in 1695.
 Talbot’s details about the bandora, such as they are, simply affirm previous descriptions.